 Please use our sample ordering service to choose the samples you would like to receive as well as the address you would like them sent to.

-We aim to post out to you during the next working day.
+We aim to post out to you within the next 5 working days.

 FIRE SAFETY LEGISLATION

 The specialist PVC linings we use to create our lampshades have all passed the glow wire test carried out by the Lighting Association.
 They are flame retardant, UV stable (doesn’t discolour over time) and have also been anti static treated (minimising the attraction of dust).

 We recommend that our lampshades are only used with LED lightbulbs from an environmental point of view.
 All lampshades can be used with a 11W LED bulb which is the equivalent light (measured in lumens) to a 60W incandescent bulb.

 Lampshades with a diameter of 15cm or less should have a max 25W incandescsent bulb.